slurmulon/bach/docs/guide.md

 #### Rules

-The following rules apply to the first level of nesting:
+The following rules always apply:

- - Collections refer to Lists, Sets and Loops
  - Lists and Sets may contain any Collection
+ - Beats may only contain Sets of Elements

+While these rules apply to the first level of nesting:

  - Loops and Whens may only contain Lists or Sets
- - Beats may only contain Sets

-These rules do **not** influence or limit deeper nesting levels.
+These "first level" rules do **not** influence or limit deeper nesting levels.

 For example, although loops may only contain lists or sets, _those_ lists/sets may contain loops: